 Similarly, if you’re trying to lose weight by simultaneously dieting and lifting weights to build lean body mass, your weight on the scale may change very little.
 However, your body composition may change dramatically.
 These are just two examples that illustrate the benefits of body fat percentage measurements over basic body weight.

 “Body fat percentage is better than BMI, because you can have a bodybuilder who weighs 250 pounds with a BMI of 35 or more but 8% body fat, or you can have a person who weighs 225 pounds with a BMI of 35 but a body fat percent of 40%,” notes Dr. Hunnes.
 “In most cases, the lower-fat individual will be healthier and at much lower risk for many chronic conditions, such as diabetes, heart disease, stroke, and certain cancers.”

 In other words, BMI is unable to distinguish your body composition.
 Therefore, BMI might be less useful for assessing health risks, especially if you have a muscular build.
 The best way to get an accurate body fat percentage measurement is to either get a DEXA scan or find a site in your area that offers Bod Pod analysis.
 However, these can be costly and inaccessible to many people.

-At home, you can track your progress in terms of how your body shape and composition is evolving.
+At home, you can track your progress in terms of how your body shape and composition are evolving.
 Take circumference measurements of key sites along your body, such as your waist, hips, thighs, chest, and upper arms.
 Then pair these measurements with the readouts from your body fat scale.
 As you build muscle mass and lose body fat, these measurements will decrease.

 No matter what method you use to keep track of your body fat, try to be as consistent as possible in how you take your measurements, and take every measurement with a grain of salt.